smart-edge-open/specs/doc/flavors.md

 * Kubernetes Topology Manager policy: `single-numa-node`

-## EMCO Flavor
+## Orchestration Flavor
-The pre-defined *emco* deployment flavor provisions an optimized system configuration for emco(central orchestrator) workloads on Intel Xeon servers.
+The pre-defined *orchestration* deployment flavor provisions an optimized system configuration for emco (central orchestrator) workloads on Intel Xeon servers.
 It also provisions a set of central orchestrator services for [edge, multiple clusters orchestration](https://github.com/otcshare/specs/blob/master/doc/orchestration/openness-emco.md).

 Steps to install this flavor are as follows:
 1. Configure OEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).